mrbonsoir/mrbonsoir.github.io/_posts/2019-10-13-marathon-in-quebec.markdown

 # Before the race

-**6:15am** alarm is rining, I left my bed like a snake and slowy stands up on my legs.
+**6:15am** alarm is ringing, I left my bed like a snake and slowy stands up on my legs.
 I start to have a routine before those long races: to eat, to digest and hoping to have a succesfull pooping session at home.
 One smoothy, a banana, toast with smoked salmon and I'm almost ready to leave my airbnb.

 **8:00am** chit chat on a bench with another runner coming from Drummondville and it's time to go in my corridor departure.
 The weather is grey, fresh and the next 4km toward the bottom of a slope.